Pivoting on a dime

 - For broadband/internet, Universal Service Administrative Co.’s Rural Health Care program

-- Center for Connected Health Policy, which includes information about policy changes due to COVID at the Centers for Medicare and Medicaid Services and at the state level
+- Center for Connected Health Policy, which includes information about policy changes due to COVID at the federal and state levels

 - Information on flexibilities during COVID-19 (Providers should remain current on federal and state policies and third-party billing considerations as they may change during and after the pandemic.)